Our Mission is to nurture and educate refugee children to become seeds of change for South Sudan.

 Thanks For Your incredible Support

-Since its founding in 2009, Seeds has been able to educate more than 150 South Sudanese refugee orphans in Kenya.
+Since its founding in 2009, Seeds has been able to educate more than 180 South Sudanese refugee orphans in Kenya.

 In recent years, more than 60 students have graduated from high school in Kenya.
 More than 20 have been supported by sponsors to attend university in Kenya.
-Four outstanding students have won scholarships to study in Canada.
+Five outstanding students have won scholarships to study in Canada.

 Seeds leaders feel strongly that our students need more education or training in a trade to truly contribute to rebuilding South Sudan.